makarov-andrey/blur-motion-effect/README.md

 <h2>Using</h2>
 <p>You can use it on any element that can change its position on the page, for example on sliders or modals.
-All motion of these objects relocate with blurring.
+All motion of these objects will be accompanied by blurring.
 Do not forget that SVG filter blurs only in left-right or top-bottom directions.
 If your element moves diagonal it may be spoiled.</p>

 <h2>How does it work</h2>
 <p>Plugin creates an invisible SVG element on your page that contains blurring filters.
 It checks the difference between offsets of current and previous animation frame by X and Y axes, then multiplies it on the blurring intensity and sets the respective values on SVG filter on every animation frame. </p>